22aispro/DiddyLevel/README.md

 **Dynamic Leveling Module for Roblox**

 ## Why us?
-    - We offer an easy to use leveling system so you don't have to make one from scratch.
+    -We offer an easy to use leveling system so you don't have to make one from scratch.
-    - Handles XP and player progression automatically.
+    -Handles XP and player progression automatically.
-    - Flexible enough to add your own custom leveling methods.
+    -Flexible enough to add your own custom leveling methods.

 ## Setup
-    - Place `DiddyLevel` in `ServerStorage`
+    -Place `DiddyLevel` in `ServerStorage`
-    - Include `LevelMethods` and `LevelHandler` inside `DiddyLevel`
+    -Include `LevelMethods` and `LevelHandler` inside `DiddyLevel`

 ## Features
-    - Track and award XP
+    -Track and award XP
-    - Flexible leveling system
+    -Flexible leveling system
-    - Works out of the box
+    -Works out of the box

 ## Usage Examples

 ### Initialize Levels
-    - Simply make a table of the levels you want and their required XP, and use DiddyLevel.InitializeLevels(Tbl) as shown below.
+    -Simply make a table of the levels you want and their required XP, and use DiddyLevel.InitializeLevels(Tbl) as shown below.
 ```luau
 local levels = {
     {Level = 1, XPRequired = 0},